Check out their delicious hot sauce!

 Article continues after these messages…

-While other outlets focus on getting quotes from politicians who don't even live in our congressional district, we're focused on providing the hard-hitting truths and facts without political spin.
+We didn't pick our name by accident.
+While other outlets are proud to be government 'Partners,' we are proud to be exactly what our namesake requires: Free from government influence, and free from government censorship.
 We don't lock our news behind a paywall, will you help us keep it that way?
-If you're tired of news sweetened with confirmation bias, consider becoming a monthly supporter.
-But if you're not, that's fine too—we're confident in our mission and will be here if you decide you're ready for the truth.
+If you're tired of news sweetened with confirmation bias that never questions the 'official story', consider becoming a monthly supporter.
 Just $5/month helps fund our local reporting, live election night coverage, and more.

 Evacuation strategy is another critical focus.
 NIST’s updated ESCAPE report helps small towns assess whether they can safely evacuate in time.
 If not, it guides officials on using open spaces like parking lots or golf courses as emergency fire refuge areas.
 The key, researchers emphasize, is preparation: drills, interagency coordination, public education, and physical signage must all be in place before a fire starts.